-I finally found a laptop keyboard cover that doesn’t leave a residue on the keys, stays in place with absolutely no bubbling, and of course, keeps my laptop safe from dog hair, dust, small liquid spills, food particles, etc.
+I finally found a laptop keyboard cover that doesn’t leave a residue on the keys, stays in place with absolutely no bubbling, and of course, keeps my laptop safe from dog hair, dust, small liquid spills, food particles, etc. (paid links)

 This little gem may be my favorite piece of tech!
 I can advance presentation slides from anywhere in the room.
 The laser pointer lets me highlight any spot on my projected image to instantly help kids focus on what I need them to see.
 AND it fits in my pocket!